 International health insurance

 Consumers living or traveling abroad can also purchase a customizable international insurance plan.
-These plans provide coverage for mental health and essential hospital stays, treatments, and surgeries.
+These plans provide coverage for mental health, essential hospital stays, cancer treatment, and more.

 Additional coverage can be added for the following: